 First, let's take a look at your diet.
 I'm not a nutritionist, however, here are some nutrition basics that will help get you started in the right direction.
-If you would like more specific information about diet, please see my nutrition article.

 Are you eating high glycemic, processed, fat laden foods?
 How often are you eating?
 Are you eating enough protein?
 The best way to get a clear picture of what your diet looks like is to honestly record what you eat, what time and how much for three days.
 If you're seeing a pattern of processed, high fat, poor quality, unnatural foods, you need to do some overhauling.
 You can also visit a certified nutritionist for a custom made plan that suits your fitness and weight loss goals.